cotarr/cert-numeric-ip/README.md

 Upon successful connection, s_client should show `Verify return code: 0 (ok)` located a few lines up from the bottom of the screen.
 The zero return code indicates that the signatures on the server certificate were verified using the CA certificate.
-Try typing in each terminal and the content will be echoed to the other.
+Try typing in each terminal and the content will be echoed to the other terminal.

 ### Add verification of the client certificate